 With a dream of owning a tattoo studio, a friend of mine approached me with an opportunity to join him in this venture.
 This opened the right doors and he helped arrange a piercing apprenticeship for me.
 A local piercer at the time was wishing to leave the industry for personal reasons and decided to pass on her knowledge to me.

 With the encouragement and support of my friends and family, I decided to continue pursuing what I love to do.
+I sought out training and guidance from anyone that would share information with me.
 I wanted to exceed in piercing and business alike.
 This vision has led to the position I am in today.

 What education do you have as a piercer?
 Did you go to a piercing school?